 back to overview

-Preparation: Please open your RStudio project and download all new data for the class from Stud-IP (log in first) and unzip them into your project folder /data/.
+Preparation: Please open your RStudio project and download all new data for the class from Stud-IP (log in first) and place them into your project folder /data/.
 You can use getwd() to get your current working directory which is your project folder as long as you do not change it.
 Please install the following R-packages using install.packages() if not done yet:

 And load them into your console: